Skip to main content

 The Gustave Eiffel University organizes its courses according to the European LMD system (Licence - Master - Doctorat).

-Within this framework, studies are sanctioned by national diplomas corresponding to the grades of Bachelor's, Master's, and Doctorate, constructed in teaching units that can be valued in European credits, thanks to the ECTS (European Credit Transfer System).
-The courses are organized in semesters and each semester is validated by 30 European credits: Licence (L) Master (M) Doctorate (D).
+Within this framework, studies lead to national degrees corresponding to the Bachelor’s, Master’s, and Doctorate levels, based on academic units that are credited through the European Credit Transfer System (ECTS).
+The courses are organized in semesters and each semester is validated by 30 European credits.

-For students on exchange programs offered by the Gustave Eiffel University, the courses taken are fully recognized, provided that the student attends and passes the exams at the host institution.
-Only the registration fees of the Gustave Eiffel University are to be paid.
+For students participating in a mobility program through one of Gustave Eiffel University’s exchange agreements, the courses taken abroad will be fully recognized, provided the student attends classes and passes the exams at the host institution.
+Students only need to pay tuition fees to Gustave Eiffel University.

-Depending on the type of mobility, payment is defined by the study contract (mobility in Europe - Erasmus+) or the comparative course list (mobility outside Europe).
+The academic agreement is defined, depending on the type of mobility, either by a learning agreement (for mobility within Europe – Erasmus+) or by a comparative course list (for mobility outside Europe).

 We invite international students registered with member schools to refer to the following pages and contacts: